 As said above in Appearance, there is a short description on the bottom of each card.
 This makes them easy to read and get to know.
 It also serves as a good way to spark intuitions on the cards.
 However, many of the meanings on the bottoms of the cards seem similar.
 In reading the descriptions in the booklet, they are not so similar.
 So, this isn’t a huge drawback, but something to remember when reading with this deck.

 I draw a personal theme for 2018.
-The deck seemed to work well in this aspect.
+The Keepers of the Light deck seemed to work well in this aspect.
 It is also very supportive.
 I don’t know if it would work so well as a predictive deck, like asking “Are we going to get together?” or “Will I win the lottery?”

 As for the booklet, it is rather easy to use.
 The names are in alphabetical order, allowing for quick reference.
 Each card has two small sections, one on the figure and one on the meaning of the card.
 This is good in case you don’t know anything about who you drew, but I am a little unsure about some of the descriptions used, which I’ll get into below in Content.